1. What Types of Roof Damage Exists?

 Step 5: If your claim is denied, don’t worry.
 You are entitled to meet with two insurance adjusters.
 Remember, even a small amount of damage should result in an approved claim.
 Any type of damage can devalue your home and damage should be fixed immediately before it leads to greater damage down the road

 Step 6: Once your claim is approved your insurance company will send you 2 separate payments.
 The first payment is typically the Actual Cash Value (ACV), or current value of those items in their damaged condition.The second payment includes the depreciation, or amount withheld from insurance companies until the work is completed.
-Make sure to work with a contractor who doesn’t require a down payment or the depreciation allowance before you receive it.
+Make sure to work with a roofing contractor who doesn’t require a down payment or the depreciation allowance before you receive it.

-Step 7: After your materials are delivered, your contractor will get to work.
+Step 7: After your materials are delivered, your roofing contractor will get to work.
 Any changes to the written bid should be submitted in writing for your approval.
 No additional payment is due until all the repairs are complete.
 Once your project has passed a city inspection, you will have a chance to approve the job before making the final payment.
 Make sure the job is done to your satisfaction and your contractor signs a lien waiver, before handing over the second payment.